-- Avoid bending down or extending your neck.
+- Avoid bending down or bending your head/neck backward.

 - Get treatment when you have an infection.

-- Talk to your doctor right away if you have side effects from your medications.
+- Talk to your doctor right away if you have side effects from your medicine.

 - Reviewer: EBSCO Medical Review Board Rimas Lukas, MD